peterantypas/maiana/README.md

 This is going to be difficult for all but the most technically advanced.
 The board features all surface mounted components, with 4 QFNs, a few SOT-363s and tightly spaced 0603 passives.
 The antenna switch on board 11.3.0 is about 0.8 x 1 mm and you'll need a microscope to align it.
 So unless you're very skilled and well equipped, you will find it difficult to build.

+### Buying a kit

-For this reason, I have developed a kit which includes pre-soldered (and programmed) boards as well as all the antenna, main casing and heat shrink tubing.
-Take a look [at the installation instructions here](latest/Manuals) to get a better understanding of what's involved.
-I have finally managed to secure enough BOM from spot markets in China to produce these, so if you're insterested, send an email to *maiana.kits@_dontspam_gmail.com* (remove the spambot blocker of course).
+I have developed a kit which includes pre-soldered (and programmed) boards as well as the antenna, main casing and heat shrink tubing.
+See [the installation manual here](https://github.com/peterantypas/maiana/blob/master/latest/Manuals/MAIANA%E2%84%A2%20Assembly%20Manual%20(Rev%204).pdf) to get a better idea of the process.

+If you are located in North America, send an email to *maiana.kits@_dontspam_gmail.com* (remove the spambot blocker of course).

+If you're located anywhere else, you can order a kit from the [OpenMarine store](https://shop.openmarine.net) which ships from Barcelona, Spain.

 ### License